Step 4: Full View

 Principle Established:

-Using the title 'Engineer' or incorporating engineering titles into one's designation without actually holding the credential violates the Code of Ethics requirements for truthful public statements and accurate representation of qualifications.
+Using the title 'Engineer' or incorporating 'Engineering' into one's title without actually having the credential violates the Code of Ethics requirements for truthful public statements and accurate representation of qualifications.

 Citation Context:

-Cited to establish that using a title incorporating 'Engineer' without being entitled to that designation is unethical, as it constitutes a misrepresentation of qualifications.
+Cited to establish that using a title incorporating 'Engineer' without actually holding the credential is unethical, as it constitutes a misrepresentation of qualifications.

 Relevant Excerpts